grapl-security/grapl/README.md

 **Grapl is currently: Alpha Quality**

+Alpha means that there will be a lot of code churn (total rewrites) and possibly data-format changes.
+This means that data you write to grapl today may not be valid tomorrow.
+I do not intend to support migrations during Alpha.

 **What Works**
 * Can parse process and file events, if they conform to the 'generic' parser
 * Can identify and merge generated subgraphs into master graph